Proper polyhedral divisors and torus actions over arbitrary fields: Nonsplit affine normal -varieties

-By \cref{theorem main affine minimal}, every pair $(\D,g)$ corresponds to a geometrically integral normal affine variety $X(\D,g)$ endowed with a torus action over $k$ that is split over $L$.
+By \cref{theorem main affine minimal}, every pair $(\D,g)$ corresponds to an affine normal variety $X(\D,g)$ endowed with a torus action on $k$ that is split over $L$.
 This construction induces a functor

 where $\mathcal{E}(k,L)$ is the category of affine normal varieties over $k$ endowed with an effective action of an algebraic torus over $k$ that is split over $L$.
-This functor is the composition of the functor $(\D,g)\mapsto (X(\D),X(g))$, from the category $\mathfrak{PPDiv}(\Gamma)$ to the category of geometrically integral geometrically normal affine varieties endowed with an effective action of a split algebraic torus over $L$ and a $\Gamma$-semilinear equivariant action, and the equivalence of categories of \cref{proposition equivalence normal G-varieties}.
+This functor is the composition of the functor $(\D,g)\mapsto (X(\D),X(g))$, from the category $\mathfrak{PPDiv}(\Gamma_{L})$ to the category of affine normal varieties endowed with an effective action of a split algebraic torus over $L$ and an equivariant $\Gamma_{L}$-semilinear action, and the equivalence of categories of \cref{proposition equivalence normal G-varieties}.
 Given that the first functor is faithful, covariant and essentially surjective, we have the following.